HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 CDNs such as <a hreflang="en" href="https://www.fastly.com/blog/beyond-server-push-experimenting-with-the-103-early-hints-status-code">Fastly</a> and <a hreflang="en" href="https://blog.cloudflare.com/early-hints/">Cloudflare</a> have been experimenting with early hints, but it's still early days for Early Hints.
 At the time of this writing, Early Hints support in HTTP/2 inside Chrome is still <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=671310">being worked on</a>, and while other browser vendors have announced support for Early Hints, and while Cloudflare has introduced support in the wild, many other vendors have not yet made concrete implementations.

-Despite incremental adoption for HTTP/2 push year on year, it is likely that Google and other browser vendors abandon support for push, in favour of alternatives such as Early Hints.
+Despite incremental adoption for HTTP/2 push year on year, it is likely that Google and other browser vendors abandon support for push, in favor of alternatives such as Early Hints.
 Coupled with support from CDNs, Early Hints is likely to be the replacement.
 Last year, we proposed the question of whether it was a goodbye to HTTP/2 push.
 This year we suggest that mainstream use of HTTP/2 is dead, at least for the web browsing use case.

 ## HTTP/3

-HTTP/3 is the next advancement of HTTP/2 and builds upon it's foundation with even more changes down throughout the protocol.
-The biggest change is the move away from TCP, to a UDP-based transport protocol called QUIC.
+HTTP/3 is the next advancement of HTTP/2 and builds upon its foundation with even more changes down throughout the protocol.
+The biggest change is the move away from TCP to a UDP-based transport protocol called QUIC.
 This allows quicker advancements in HTTP, without waiting for TCP implementations that are ingrained all across the internet to support them.
 For example, HTTP/2 introduced the concept of independent streams but, at a TCP level these were still part of one TCP stream, and so not truly independent.
 Changing TCP to support this, would take considerable time before it would be so widely support as to be safe to use.
 Therefore HTTP/3 switches to an alternative transport protocol.
 QUIC is similar to TCP in many ways, and basically re-builds all the many useful features of TCP, but with the addition of new features.
 QUIC is encrypted and delivered over the well-support, lightweight UDP transport protocol.

 ### HTTP/3 Adoption

 {{ figure_markup(
   image="http3-support-by-ranking.png",
   caption="HTTP/3 support on home page by ranking.", description="Bar chart showing HTTP/3 support on home page by ranking.
-The top 1 million sites have 19.2% using HTTP/3.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=197871310&format=interactive", sheets_gid="2116042894", sql_file="http3_support_by_rank.sql"
+The top 1,000 sites have 13.3% of mobile sites supporting HTTP/3, for the top 10,000 it's 17.4%, for the top 100,000 it's 19.5%, for the top 1 million sites have 19.2% using HTTP/3 and for all it's 15.0%.
+Desktop numbers look very similar.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=197871310&format=interactive", sheets_gid="2116042894", sql_file="http3_support_by_rank.sql"
   )
 }}

 Earlier in the chapter we found that sites that were ranked higher had greater adoption of HTTP/2.
-Surprisingly, opposite is true of HTTP/3.
+Surprisingly, the opposite is true of HTTP/3.
 We see less support from the top one thousand sites than we do the top one million, with slightly more support implemented across mobile sites.

 Distribution across the top one hundred thousand sites and top one million sites at 18% and 19% for desktop and mobile respectively.
 This drops to 16% and 17% within the top ten thousand sites.
 The top one thousand sees 11% and 13% deployment across desktop and mobile.
 Adoption beyond the top one million sit around 15% for implementation across homepages.
-Overall this is quite a strong adoption across the board, likely spearheaded by the support from some of the major CDNs.
+Overall, this is quite a strong adoption across the board, likely spearheaded by the support from some of the major CDNs.
 This suggests that while the top websites have adopted HTTP/2 as mainstream, many have yet to explore HTTP/3.

 ### HTTP/3 Support

 Web server support for HTTP/3 is still limited in the market.
 Nginx represents the most common HTTP server on the web, with about two thirds of HTTP/2 sites using a version of Nginx.
 Nginx has publicly expressed support for HTTP/3, including <a hreflang="en" href="https://www.nginx.com/blog/our-roadmap-quic-http-3-support-nginx/">discussing their roadmap</a> to roll out full support, and aim to have full support by the end of 2021.
-The Apache server, by comparison, has yet to provide any guidance on when HTTP/3 will be supported fully.
+The Apache server, by comparison, has yet to provide any guidance on when HTTP/3 will be supported.
 Microsoft has announced support for HTTP/3 in its new <a hreflang="en" href="https://blog.workinghardinit.work/2021/10/11/iis-and-http-3-quic-tls-1-3-in-windows-server-2022/">Windows Server 2022</a>.
 Other alternatives such as the LiteSpeed web server have <a hreflang="en" href="https://docs.litespeedtech.com/cp/cpanel/quic-http3/">leaned into its support</a> for HTTP/3, whereas Caddy has enabled support for HTTP/3 as an <a hreflang="en" href="https://caddyserver.com/docs/caddyfile/options">experimental feature</a> available.
 Node.js support is <a hreflang="en" href="https://github.com/nodejs/node/pull/37067">held up</a> due to lack of OpenSSL support.

 A number of CDNs have also expressed support for HTTP/3.
 Cloudflare has been experimenting with HTTP/3 <a hreflang="en" href="https://blog.cloudflare.com/http3-the-past-present-and-future/">since 2019</a>, in which they report better performance in many examples.
 Cloudflare have also published their <a hreflang="en" href="https://github.com/cloudflare/quiche">quiche</a> library, which powers their HTTP/3 deployment on the edge network.
 Fastly has also <a hreflang="en" href="https://www.fastly.com/blog/why-fastly-loves-quic-http3">discussed its support</a> for HTTP/3, and has it available as a <a hreflang="en" href="https://www.fastly.com/blog/modernizing-the-internet-with-http3-and-quic">BETA service</a>.
-Fastly have also open sourced their own implementation known as <a hreflang="en" href="https://github.com/h2o/quicly">_quicly_</a>, designed for the <a hreflang="en" href="https://h2o.examp1e.net/">H2O HTTP</a> server that Fastly uses on their edge network.
+Fastly have also open sourced their own implementation known as <a hreflang="en" href="https://github.com/h2o/quicly">quicly</a>, designed for the <a hreflang="en" href="https://h2o.examp1e.net/">H2O HTTP</a> server that Fastly uses on their edge network.
 Akamai has also expressed <a hreflang="en" href="https://www.akamai.com/blog/performance/http3-and-quic-past-present-and-future">continued support</a> for HTTP/3 and QUIC, and has worked with Microsoft to fork a version of <a hreflang="en" href="https://github.com/quictls/openssl">OpenSSL with QUIC</a> to help move support <a hreflang="en" href="https://daniel.haxx.se/blog/2021/10/25/the-quic-api-openssl-will-not-provide/">forward</a>.

 Browser support for HTTP/3 is still evolving.
 As of October 2021, support is available in the most recent version of Microsoft Edge, Firefox, Google Chrome, and Opera, and partially across mobile for some Android variants and Opera mobile.
 Support from Safari is limited on macOS 11 Big Sur and must be enabled via the "Experimental Features", support for iOS is also only available as an experimental feature behind a flag.

 ### Negotiating HTTP/3

-As HTTP/3 is on a compltely different transport layer to traditional TCP-based HTTP it is not possible to negotiate HTTP/3 as part of the connection set up—like what happens with HTTP/2 through the HTTPS negotiation.
+As HTTP/3 is on a completely different transport layer to traditional TCP-based HTTP it is not possible to negotiate HTTP/3 as part of the connection set up—like what happens with HTTP/2 through the HTTPS negotiation.
 By that stage you have already picked your transport protocol!

 HTTP/3 instead requires the `alt-svc` header.
 You start on a TCP-based HTTP connection (presumably HTTP/2 if the client is advanced enough to support HTTP/3), and then the server can signal though the `alt-svc` header on responses to any requests, that this server also support HTTP/3 over UDP and QUIC.
-The browser can then decided to try to connect via that.
+The browser can then decide to try to connect via that.
 Due to the several iterations of HTTP/3, this header is also how client and server can decide which version of HTTP/3 they decide on.

-So in the very first case, HTTP/2 will be used in the initial request, and once the browser discovers the `alt-svc` header, it can then switch protocols and start using HTTP/3.
+So, in the very first case, HTTP/2 will be used in the initial request, and once the browser discovers the `alt-svc` header, it can then switch protocols and start using HTTP/3.
 For future cases the browser can cache the `alt-svc` header, and next time jump straight to trying HTTP/3.

 {{ figure_markup(
-  image="webpagetest-h2-h3-example.png",
+  image="webpagetest-h2-h3-example.jpeg",
-  caption="WebPageTest example showing HTTP2 switching to HTTP3 during page load.", description="Screenshot from WebPageTest showing how initial page load will use HTTP2 then switch to HTTP3 after `alt-svc` discovered.", width=1974, height=892
+  caption="WebPageTest example showing HTTP2 switching to HTTP3 during page load.", description="Screenshot from WebPageTest showing how initial page load will use HTTP2 then switch to HTTP3 after `alt-svc` is discovered.", width=1974, height=892
   )